Emmyace-hub/ECOMMERCE/README.md

             npm test

-# Test 4: Frontend web application set up:
+# Task 4: Frontend web application set up:

 Creating a simple frontend web application that interacts with the backend api ensuring it has the basic features like product listing, user login and order placement:
 ![3](./img/3a.png)